-In 1970, local church volunteers came together to combine their community service efforts and maker a larger impact.
+In 1970, local church volunteers came together to combine their community service efforts and make a more significant impact.
 In 1974, the group formed what would eventually become 360 Communities, a nonprofit organization serving the south suburban metropolitan area of Minneapolis and St. Paul, Minnesota.
 Working together, the founders realized much more could be accomplished by pooling their time and resources.
 360 Communities’ original mission focused on meeting the personal, economic and social needs of people in the area.

 By the mid-1970s, both Minneapolis United Way and St. Paul United Way had recognized the value of 360 Communities’ services to surrounding communities and provided substantial funding assistance.
 360 Communities had become the chief vehicle for social services and community organizing in northern Dakota County.